CamaraLab/GWProt/docs/lgd_comparison.rst

 .. autoclass:: GWProt.lgd_comparison.LGD_Comparison

-This module stores the transport plans and local geometric distortion (LGD) values between all pairs of proteins, which can be memory intensive.
+This module stores the correspondences and local geometric distortion (LGD) values between all pairs of proteins, which can be memory intensive.
 Setting ``RAM = False`` saves these to files, but significantly slows down computations due to file I/O.

 **Calculating LGDs and Distances**
 ------------------------------------------

 These methods run all pairwise computations.
-For each pair of proteins, they run GW/FGW, store the distance, transport plan, and associated LGD values.
+For each pair of proteins, they run GW/FGW, store the distance, correspondence, and associated LGD values.
 One of these must be run before any of the latter methods are called.

 As these involve a large number of computations, they can be time consuming on large datasets.